 Come and see everything that we’ve changed!

-A new theatre dedicated to curator and amateur paleontologist Graham Beard has been opened in our downstairs paleontology collection.
+A new theatre dedicated to curator and amateur paleontologist Graham Beard is now in our downstairs paleontology exhibit.
 Come in, take a seat, and learn about the fossil hunting experience and life of this community figure.

-If you’re interested in learning even more about fossils and the natural history of Vancouver Island, please visit our newly-launched contribution to the Virtual Museum of Canada project: The “Paleontology on Vancouver Island” online exhibit.
+If you’re interested in learning even more about fossils and the natural history of Vancouver Island, please visit our newly-launched contribution to the Virtual Museum of Canada: The “Paleontology on Vancouver Island” online exhibit.
 The English version can be found here, and the French version can be found here.

 Many thanks to all of the staff and volunteers that made these great changes happen.